ine-labs/AzureGoat/solutions/module-1/03-Server Side Request Forgery Part 2.md

 ### Login again to see the changes.

-Inside the web application, navigate to the "Profile" section and click on "Logout".
+Inside the web application, click on "Logout".

 ![](https://user-images.githubusercontent.com/65826354/183737732-30460217-a4d6-477c-9d1c-c7f53781505e.png)